jonase/eastwood/doc/README.next.md

 find examples.

 It is common across Clojure projects tested to use `:else` as the last 'always do this case' at the end of a `cond` form.
-It is also fairly common to use `true` or `:default` for this purpose, and Eastwood will not warn about these.
+Other common constant true expressions seen in this place are `true`, `:default`, and `:otherwise`, and Eastwood will not warn about these.
 If you use some other constant in that position, Eastwood will warn.

 It is somewhat common to use `(assert false "msg")` to throw exceptions in Clojure code.
 This linter has a special check never to